wso2/docs-is/en/docs/administer/monitoring-server-health.md

 **User Store Health Checker**

-Gives you the status about the userstores available in the system.
-You can configure the userstores to be monitored as below in `deployment.toml` file.
+This health checker returns the status of the userstores available in the system.
+You can configure the userstores to be monitored by adding the following configuration to the deployment.toml file found in the <IS_HOME>/repository/conf folder.

 ```toml
 [carbon_health_check.health_checker.super_tenant_health_checker.properties]